dexygen/fib-impls/README.md

 # fib-impls

-For comparing AssemblyScript vs. JavaScript implementations of the same, slow, recursive, Fibonacci algorithm
+For comparing AssemblyScript vs. JavaScript implementations of the same, non-memoized and slow, Fibonacci algorithm

 A webserver will be needed (since the .wasm file is retrieved using `fetch`) that you can control the mime-type configuration for, I'm using NGinx and merely had to add the following line to mimes.type